QuinnKolt/Competition/README.md

 - Optional email
 - "I want my name to be visible in public score statistics."
 (This can be changed at any time, even after scores are shared)
-- "I acknowledge that regardless of my previous choice, my score will be visible in public score statistics."
+- "I acknowledge that regardless of my previous choice, my score (without my name) will be visible in public score statistics."
 - Select from background list for topics user is comfortable with (confident, familiar, no understanding)

 Topic claim:
 ---